Buff-breasted

 Button-quail

 There are very few if any species in Australia that can rival the mystery and uncertainty of Buff-breasted Button-quail.
 For decades ornithologists have considered this species to be a rather rare irregular breeding visitor to the Wet Tropics region from further afield in Cape York Peninsula.
 It is thought to have an innate ability to sense observers in its environment and evade them at every turn, including every photography attempt.
-The team at RARES have been working on this species for the past four years and have made some startling and very concerning discoveries.
+The team at RARES have been working on this species since 2018 and have made some startling and very concerning discoveries.
 Most concerning was the discovery that the last confirmed record of this species dates back to the early egg and skin collecting days of William McLennan in the 1920’s.
 In almost 100 years our understanding of this species has stagnated to the point where we do not even know where a single population can be found.

 This research has received generous support from the Australian Wildlife Conservancy, National Environmental Science Program, Graham Harrington, Birds Queensland and the Conservation and Wildlife Research Trust.